aptos-foundation/AIPs/aips/aip-x.md

 ## Impact

-The direct impact of this AIP will be on users of Aptos Keyless accounts.
+The direct impact of this AIP will be on users of keyless accounts.
 The impact will be threefold:
 1. Users will have a much faster login experience than they would if we were generating proofs client-side.
    + From preliminary benchmarks, generating proofs in-browser takes such a long time that is completely unusable. (i.e., > 25 seconds to generate the proof.)
    + In contrast, the time to generate the proof server-side is less than 3 seconds.